-2) Migrate files to the new server: that’s pretty straightforward task even for L1 / L2 sysadmin so there should not be any problems that may cause downtime or something bad, because it is just file transferring.
+2) Migrate files to the new server: that’s a pretty straightforward task even for L1 / L2 sysadmin so there should not be any problems that may cause downtime or something bad, because it is just file transfer.

 5) Switch DNS to new server: finally, if all of the above steps were performed correctly - then your migration passed successfully.

-ITsyndicate Limited have performed dozen of various server migrations, including complex infrastructure moves.
-For some particular cases we use special and custom approaches.
-To complete the migration successfully – we need to analyze your backend first 🙂
+ITsyndicate DevOps team have performed dozen of various server migrations, including complex infrastructure moves.
+For some particular cases, we use special and custom approaches.
+To complete the migration successfully - we need to analyze your backend first :)